frc868/houndscout-2024/README.md

 2. Run "npx prisma migrate dev" in the terminal to create the necessary framework in the database.
 3. Create a row in Server.
 4. Create and fill in 6 Heartbeats, each set to a different station.
 Connect each of these to the Server you created.
-4. Create an Event and fill in all text inputs.
-Connect it to the Server.
+5. Create an Event and connect it to the Server.
-5. Create a Team and connect it to the Server and the Event.
+6. Create a Team and connect it to the Event.
-5. Create a Match and connect it to the Server and the Event.
+7. Create a Match and connect it to the Server and the Event.
-6. Create a Team for every team in the event and fill in team number, name, and location.
-7. Ensure each team is connected to the event.

 Finally, run the development server: